Mobile Menu

 First, Grandma liked to use the crappiest white bread.
 Think Wonder Bread, the kind you can buy at the store for like 70 cents.

-This vegan stuffing recipe will work with any bread you want and you can choose a baguette or fresh homemade bread you may have on hand, depending on taste.
+This vegan Thanksgiving dressing recipe will work with any bread you want and you can choose a baguette or fresh homemade bread you may have on hand, depending on taste.

 The most important part is to use a sharp bread knife to cut the bread into TINY squares.